Frequently Asked Questions

 Am I Going to Need "Meetings" For The Rest Of My Life?

 There is no simple answer to this question.
 Perhaps a better question is how much support does someone need in order to live in freedom from their hurt, habit or hang-up?
 For some, the severity of their hurt, habit or hang-up requires greater amounts of support and therefore more regular meeting attendance.
 For some, they need less support and meetings eventually diminishes as they become productive members of society.
 It might be helpful to think of meetings as a family.
 Families provide companionship, support and a loving environment to grow.
-So long as we are continuing down a path of maturity, we will always need a family whether it is church, small groups, biological family members, etc. You may not need to attend "meetings" for the rest of your life, but you will always need a loving, supportive family that encourages you towards maturity.
+So long as we are continuing down a path of maturity, we will always need a family whether it is church, small groups, biological family members, etc. You may not need to attend "meetings" for the rest of your life, but you will always need a loving, supportive family that encourages you towards maturity in faith, life and your recovery.

 How Many Meetings A Week Should I Attend?